b0ink/TicTacToe-Discord-JS/README.md

-# Connect-4-Discord-JS
+# TicTacToe-Discord-JS
-Connect 4 that can be played against other players or against bots!
+Tic Tac Toe that can be played against other players or against bots!